f5devcentral/f5-agility-labs-firewall/docs/class2/class1.rst

    -  Unix/Linux (Source – Requires Compiling): http://www.rdesktop.org/

 ..
-NOTE:: You may use your webbrowser for console access if necessary but screen sizing may be affected.
+NOTE:: You may use your web browser for console access if necessary but screen sizing may be affected.

 ..
-NOTE:: IP Filtering locks down connectivity to to the remote labs.
+NOTE:: IP Filtering locks down connectivity to the remote labs.
    If you are required to VPN into your corporate office to get Internet access, please determine your external IP address via https://www.whatismyip.com and provide an instructor with that information for your pod.